JibbSmart/JoyShockLibrary/README.md

 All these functions *should* be thread-safe, and none of them should cause any harm if given the wrong handle.
 If they do, please report this to me as an isuse.

 **int JslConnectDevices()** - Register any connected devices.
 Returns the number of devices connected, which is helpful for getting the handles for those devices with the next function.
+As of version 3, this will not interrupt current connections.
+So you can call this function at any time to check for new connections.
+To only call it when necessary, only do this when your OS notifies you of a new connection (eg WM_DEVICECHANGE on Windows).

 **int JslGetConnectedDeviceHandles(int\* deviceHandleArray, int size)** - Fills the array *deviceHandleArray* of size *size* with the handles for all connected devices, up to the length of the array.
 Use the length returned by *JslConnectDevices* to make sure you've got all connected devices' handles.